PhilLehmann/media-search-plus/README.txt

 * Search through all fields in Media Library, including: ID, title, caption, alternative text and description.
 * Search Taxonomies for Media, include the name, slug and description fields.
 * Search media file name.
-* Use shortcode `[mse-search-form]` to insert a media search form in posts and template files.
+* Use shortcode `[msp-search-form]` to insert a media search form in posts and template files.
 It will search for media by all fields mentioned above.

 == Installation ==

 = Using The WordPress Dashboard =

 1. Navigate to the 'Add New' in the plugins dashboard
-2. Search for 'wp-media-search'
+2. Search for 'media-search-plus'
 3. Click 'Install Now'
 4. Activate the plugin on the Plugin dashboard